- CSRC Home

 Generally-speaking, there are two types of random number generators (RNGs):

-Currently, there exists several Approved DRBGs, and no Approved NRBGs.
+Currently, there exist several Approved1 DRBGs, and no Approved NRBGs.
+Approved DRBG algorithms are specified in SP 800-90A.

 Testing requirements and validation lists are available from the Cryptographic Algorithm Validation Program (CAVP).Back to Top